ParanoidUser/yolo/CHANGEME.md

 90 bottles of rum on the wall, 90 bottles of rum!
 You take one down, you pass it around, 89 bottles of rum on the wall.

+89 bottles of rum on the wall, 89 bottles of rum!
+You take one down, you pass it around, 88 bottles of rum on the wall.

 *to be continued...*